svelte-bench Svelte Themes

 SvelteBench

-An LLM benchmark for Svelte 5 based on the OpenAI methodology from OpenAIs paper "Evaluating Large Language Models Trained on Code", using a similar structure to the HumanEval dataset.
+An LLM benchmark for Svelte 5 based on the HumanEval methodology from OpenAI's paper "Evaluating Large Language Models Trained on Code".
+This benchmark evaluates LLMs' ability to generate functional Svelte 5 components with proper use of runes and modern Svelte features.

 Overview